RuiAreiasMAT/mat.tap.query.api/docs/ConsumingData.md

 Consuming Data
 =====================

-In this section is described what endpoints are available and how to consume parameter data.<br />
+This section describes what endpoints are available and how to consume parameter data.<br />
 URIs for consuming data are grouped under the namespace `/data`.<br />
-It is possible to consume data from two different data storages being those influxDb and SqlRace.
-It is offered in both data stores the possibility to retrieve data with a specific frequency or without it.
+It is possible to consume data using the api from either InfluxDB or SqlRace, being possible to retrieve the data at raw rate or at a given frequency in either case.

-- The resource under `{frequency}/data` having <ins>InfluxDb</ins> as the backing data storage, provides support to a range of aggregations such as Count, Mean, Median, Sum, First, Last, Max, Min, Stddev. *NOTE: Distinct is currently not supported for multiple parameters*
+- When using <ins>InfluxDb</ins> as the backing data storage, a wide variety of aggregations are supported, being those Count, Mean, Median, Sum, First, Last, Max, Min, Stddev. *NOTE: Distinct is currently not supported for multiple parameters*
-- The resource under `{frequency}/data` having <ins>SqlRace</ins> as the backing data storage, provides support to aggregations such as First, Mean, Max, Min.
+- When using <ins>SqlRace</ins> as the backing data storage, First, Mean, Min, Max aggregations are supported.
-- The resource `/data/aggregate` for <ins>InfluxDb</ins> data storage provide an option for down-sampling, allowing to specify any of the supported aggregations. *Note:* Currently the down-sampling is done using a specific frequency of 20 Hz (in the future the most precise frequency from all parameters will be the selected one).
+- The resource `/data/aggregate` is only supported by InfluxDB backing data storage.
+Currently the data is down-sampled to 20 Hz, then selected a aggregation is applied
 - All resources under `/data` for both data storages provide different response formats.
-It is possible to request data in either Json format or more optimized Csv format, being the latest one more optimized for downloading large amounts of parameter data.
+All endpoints support both json and csv, by specifying header Accept-Type as "application/json" or "text/csv", being the latest one more optimized for downloading large amounts of parameter data.
 This flexible approach allows for a data format to be chosen given the technical requirements of the client application (e.g. web applications).
 Both data storages allow you to query one or multiple parameters for a given session.

 ## Consuming Parameter Data

 It is possible to consume parameter data using `/data` endpoint.
 For resources under `/data` path, two url masks are available for querying data.
-One to query with the frequency of data specified and one without.
-Parameter data resource supports content types `application/json` and `text/csv` (default).
-The The latest one is more optimized for downloading large amounts of parameter data.

 ### Base url masks